ab-noori/JavaScriptCapstone/README.md

 # 📖 [Amazing Movies] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Amazing Movies]** is a  web application based on a TVmaze API to displays data about TV series and movies.
+> **[Amazing Movies]** is a  web application based on a TVmaze API to displays data about TV series and movies.
 A user can comment, like, and also view information about the movie

 ## 🛠 Built With <a name="built-with"></a>